Had to play with fire, and get burned

 Political Terrorism follows a three-step chain-reaction that can only be catalyzed within a society laced with the proper concentration of conflicting social currents.

-The first step is Symbolic Terror, dramatic violence, the more enrapturing and menacing the better.
+The first step is Symbolic Terror, dramatic violence, the more menacing and enrapturing the better.
 This leads to the second step, which will always occur if an act of Symbolic Terror is effective: capturing the media’s attention.
-With the media enraptured and disseminating the fear created by random and unpredictable violence throughout society, the third and final step of provoking the establishment to commit its own acts of violence begins.
+With the media breathlessly disseminating the fear created by random and unpredictable violence, the third and final step of provoking the establishment to commit its own acts of violence can occur.
 The third step’s retribution marks the start of Political Terrorism.
 It, in turn, both gives the terrorist group credit and marginalizes the retaliating authorities by pushing them off the moral high-ground that allows governments to exercise violent means of coercion.

 And it is this third step that is the most important point of the cycle of Political Terrorism.
 Triggering the ouroboros of vengeance is a political terrorist’s real aim – all of the violence and death would be meaningless if he can’t goad the established authority into striking back.

-It is this retribution that validates the political terrorist’s ideology, makes others aware of his cause, and which truly weakens the authority.
+It is this retribution that validates the political terrorist’s ideology, makes others aware of his cause, and which truly weakens the authority he’s attacking.